Great Word Games for Middle School Reading Classrooms

 Play the games in this order to build skills.

 Pairs in Pears: This game is an introduction into crossing words and provides just the right start for syllable / vowel practice.
-Unfortunately, it was taken off the market within the last six months, so be on the lookout for this game in discount or resale stores.
+Unfortunately, the original version has been taken off the market, and this newer version created.
+It looks much more primary, so be on the lookout for the original game in discount or resale stores.
 Due to the Covid-19 pandemic, I created this manipulative set that can be used to play the game with your students.
 (Print one set per student; have students or volunteer cut apart.)
 If they are not keen on teacher-made games (see above), adapt the Pairs in Pears rules to a set of Bananagram letters.

 Bananagrams: This game will never go out of production, I hope!
 Try to find it in double or party sizes (at some retailers) for more players.
 The original game can be found at online retailers or through the Bananagram store.